 If you have had a stem cell or bone marrow transplant, have a look in the life after transplant section for more specific advice.

 Diet and ALL

 Diet plays an important part in coping with cancer and its treatment.
 A good, well balanced diet can help you feel stronger, have more energy, and recover more quickly.

-After being diagnosed with cancer, many people look at their diet and make changes, deciding to choose healthier options.
+After having cancer, many people look at their diet and make changes, deciding to choose healthier options.
 For example:

-- eating 5 portions of fruit and vegetables a day
+- eating at least 5 portions of fruit and vegetables a day

 - eating less fat and salt